HTTPArchive/almanac.httparchive.org/src/content/en/2020/media.md

 #### Usage of `alt` text

 The `alt` attribute for images is used to provide a description of the image.
-It is announced by screen-readers, and is also shown in visual browsers when the image doesn't load.
+It is announced by screen-readers and is also shown in visual browsers when the image doesn't load.

 {{ figure_markup(
   image="image-alt-usage-by-page.png",